 Cumbria Social Enterprise Partnership: Some organisations may be looking at alternative models of business; CSEP have been funded by Cumbria County Council to provide support and advice.

-As a result of the COVID-19 virus, the Active Cumbria Team will be working in a different way for the foreseeable future.
-We will be working from home, minimising our non-essential traveling, and will be looking to use virtual meetings wherever possible.
+Thee Active Cumbria Team continue to work from home, minimising our non-essential travel, and use virtual meetings wherever possible.
 This is very much in line with the procedures of our host agency, Cumbria County Council.

 All of our Team can be contacted either via email or mobile phone, and the details can be found here